yakamok/random-server-stuff/README.md

 just a collection of random tools.
 Some of or most of these tools are unused now and old!

+### dns monitor

+I use this to see what my deivces are doing on the network.

 ### AutoVM

 simple automation of vm creation and deletion on KVM